zynksoftware/Zynk-Workflow/_docs/Quikflw-Connector/Exporting-Quotations-From-Quikflw.md

 ### Output File
 _Required_
 The name of the file to export the quotations to.

+### Quikflw Connection
+_Required_
+The connection to Quikflw to use.
+See the [Connecting to Quikflw](connecting-to-quikflw) article if you require further information on how to create/manage the connection to Quikflw.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).